iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/UseCaseModel.md

 - **Pre-conditions**: a report is needed by the Cart Manager
 - **Post-conditions**: a report is generated.
 - **Scenarios**:
   - 1. The cart manager wants to know what was purchased and preordered at his cart on 11/15/2014.
-He enters the dsate into the application and the report is output to the device.
+He enters the date into the application and the report is output to the device.